 While data analysis has proved difficult, a recent study found that bycatch from gillnet fishing is high across all species groups.
 Sharks were especially vulnerable, with gillnets accounting for 64 percent of shark catches recorded by the IOTC.
 Research also indicates that turtle mortality is high because of gillnets operating in the Indian Ocean.

 There is not enough reliable data available to estimate the fuel use of gillnet fishing.

 Purse seine fishing is a consistent and efficient method, enabling fishers to catch and freeze large quantities of tuna.

-- About 63% — Percentage of tuna caught globally each year by purse seine vessels
+- About 66% – Percentage of tuna caught globally each year by purse-seine vessels

-- 1,101 – Estimated number of purse seine vessels authorized to fish for tuna
+- 1,721 – Estimated number of purse-seine vessels authorized to fish for tuna

-When fishing on free-swimming schools, purse seine fishing has an average bycatch rate of less than 1 percent.
-When utilizing FADs, bycatch rates vary from around 1.75 percent in the western and central Pacific to nearly 8.9 percent, depending on the ocean region.
+When fishing on free-swimming schools, purse-seine vessels have an average bycatch rate of less than 1%.
+When utilizing FADs, purse-seine vessels have bycatch rates from around 1% in the Eastern Pacific to nearly 9.5% in the Atlantic.